kavita2310/SQL/Airbnb Hospitality Intelligence Hub/READ.md

 The dataset consists of two tables:<br>
-Table 1: Listing Table: The ‘Listings' table contains information on the various neighbourhoods in New York City, including the types of listings available in each neighborhoods.
+Table 1: Listing Table: The ‘Listings' table contains information on the various neighbourhoods in New York City, including the types of listings available in each neighborhoods.<br>

 •	id: A unique identifier for each listing.<br>
 •	Name: The name of the listing.<br>
 •	Host id: A unique identifier for the host of the listing.<br>